MariosKoni/4InARow/README.md

 # 4InARow
 Terminal based board-game with full functionality.

-The creation of "4InARow" was inpired some day in April when bored I decided to search for a game to play online and accidentaly found myself playing it.
+The creation of "4InARow" was inspired some day in April when bored I decided to search for a game to play online and accidentally found myself playing it.
 It was a chill and easy game to play.
 I wanted to expand my C++ knowledge so I thought why not and made it.

 The game is terminal based of course.
 So it's not so appealing to the eye BUT I have plans to make a GUI version of it.
-Nonetheless, it has a full menu with the ability to load a game or start a new one, save a game while playing it if you need to leave and delete a save file aswell.
-You can also play against a friend or against A.I (basic ofcourse nothing really special).
-It is also combatible with Linux, Windows, Mac.
+Nonetheless, it has a full menu with the ability to load a game or start a new one, save a game while playing it if you need to leave and delete a save file as well.
+You can also play against a friend or against A.I (basic of course nothing really special).
+It is also compatible with Linux, Windows, Mac.

 So the game is not so complex, though I made sure I give it a great polish look.
 Sure the code could be better and the game aswell but for me was great and considering from where I started back in April (it didn't take that long but I had to abandoned it for a month to focus in my work at Uni) it's a great achievement.